International Frequently Asked Questions

 The total value of the shipment must not exceed the values prescribed by customs.

 What do I need to know about shipping dangerous goods internationally?

 It’s your responsibility as the shipper to identify, classify, package, mark, label and complete documentation for dangerous goods according to all international governmental regulations.
 Failure to do so could create dangerous conditions on the aircraft and result in your being subject to governmental fines and penalties under applicable laws.

 The U.S. government requires shippers to have dangerous goods training before shipping dangerous goods.
-FedEx sponsors a number of seminars for which you can register online.
+FedEx sponsors a number of

 Many countries allow tax relief — either duty and tax exemption upon entry or a refund after exportation — for temporary import bond (TIB) shipments.

 Temporary imports are goods imported for a specific purpose, then either exported back to the country of origin or destroyed.
 Examples of such shipments include goods to be repaired, trade show displays and tools of trade.

 TIB shipments can be accepted using